Best Construction Collaboration & Project Management Software Tools

 - Relatively high price tag

-- The solution can get slower with more complicated charts
+- Solution can get slower with more complicated charts

 Pricing:

-- “Basic” – $7.99 per user per month, offers Gantt & Board view, virtual resources, project calendars, scheduling capabilities, and more
+- Core, at $7 per user per month, offers Gantt & Board view, virtual resources, project calendars, scheduling capabilities, and more

-- “PRO” – $12.99 per user per month, can offer overdue tasks, custom project templates, bulk change, custom fields, etc.
+- Advanced, at $10 per user per month, offers overdue tasks, custom project templates, bulk change, custom fields, and other features.

-- “Business” – $19.99 per user per month, can offer time tracking, workload management, reports, integration with Jira Cloud, etc.
+- Business, at $17 per user per month, offers time tracking, workload management, reports, integration with Jira Cloud, and other features.

-- “Enterprise” – no public pricing available, the most feature-rich offering from GanttPRO with SSO support, onboarding assistance, higher API limits, etc.
+- Enterprise has no publicly available pricing and is the most feature-rich offering from GanttPRO, with SSO support, onboarding assistance, higher API limits, and other features.

 Customer reviews: